tsiendragon/my-dl-reading-log/docs/book/engineering/memory_efficient.md

+---

 ## 3. Gradient Checkpointing

+So far, we've discussed distributing work across GPUs and using fewer bits per number.
+Our third major strategy takes a different approach: **trading computation for memory**.

+During training, the backward pass needs access to intermediate **activations** from the forward pass to compute gradients.
+Normally, all these activations are stored in memory, but for deep networks, this can consume enormous amounts of GPU memory.

-Backprop needs intermediate **activations** from the forward pass.
-Storing every activation is memory-heavy. **Gradient checkpointing** saves only a subset (“checkpoints”) and **recomputes** the missing activations during backward.
-You trade extra compute for much lower memory.
+**Gradient checkpointing** solves this by storing only a subset of activations ("checkpoints") and **recomputing** the missing ones during backward pass.
+This trades extra computation for significant memory savings.